-10. Avoid Riding Elephants
+10. Avoid Riding Elephants At All Cost

 You have a plethora of sights to see and things to do in Ayutthaya once you reach the place.
 However, it would be in the best interest of the animals, if you avoid those cheap rides.

 For these elephant rides, people torture and beat the elephants to the point where their spirits break.
-Eventually they start listening to the instructions of their trainers.
+Eventually, they start listening to the instructions of their trainers.
 People are now criticizing the practice, although there are a lot of these still around.

 Why is Ayutthaya Attractive for Tourists?

 The reminiscent ruins may be the key reason for tourists to visit this olden city, but there are many other things to do in Ayutthaya.
-Combining Chinese and European influences with traditional Thai aspects, there are the pagodas, statues, halls, and pavilions.
+Combining Chinese and European influences with traditional Thai aspects, there are pagodas, statues, halls, and pavilions.
 These will surely enchant you.

 Apart from the ruins, you can take boat rides around the city, watch water shows in Klong Sa Bua, and much more.
-For quite low expenses you get to witness the beauty of culture and history, and get a ton of things to do in Ayutthaya.
+For quite low expenses, you get to witness the beauty of culture and history and get a ton of things to do in Ayutthaya.